ssvlabs/SIPs/sips/cluster_consensus.md

 ### Stopping Runs

 Previously we have letted new validator duties stop the run for the previous duty.
-For a committee this is not a good idea and instead we will count on a tuned `CutOffRound` per duty to stop the instance.
+Now we don't stop the runner but just mark certain validators as stopped and omit the partial sig emission for them.

 ### Omitting Partial Signatures

-If in post-consensus stage for attestation duty, the duty's slot is lower than a validator's `CommitteeShare's` `highestAttestingSlot`, the `CommitteeRunner` will omit the post-consesnus message for this validator.
+If in post-consensus stage for attestation duty, the duty's slot is lower than a validator's `highestAttestingSlot`, the `CommitteeRunner` will omit the post-consesnus message for this validator.

+### Cutoff Round
+We will also create a better Cutoff Round.

 #### Sync Committee
 `CutOffRound = 4  \\ one slot`